aydini/MP-Traces/README.md

 ## Set up a webserver

-Reserve a single Xen VM node on any InstaGENI site, but when you reserve the resource make sure
+Reserve a single InstaGENI node as a Xen VM on any InstaGENI site, but when you reserve the resource make sure
 1) to check the "Publicly Routable IP" box (after the reservation, find out the publicly routable "hostname" from the GENI Portal.)
 2) to request additional disk space of 100 GB in the Request RSpec using
 ```